inno-devops-labs/F23-core-course-labs/app_js/JS.md

+# JS

 ## Framework Justification

 Node.js is a standard for js web serer development with practically zero competitors.
 Express is a framework built upon node js.
 It is the most popular solution for quick server development.
-It adds several useful features to node.JS, like Middleware, Routing, Templating and DB integration Other solutions are less popular, so I chose Express.
+It adds several useful features to node.JS, like Middleware, Routing, Templating and DB integration.
+Other solutions are less popular, so I chose Express.
 TypeScript makes maintaining code easier.
 It is a superset of JavaScript, so it is easy to learn.

 ## Applied Best Practices